arnobt78/MyPortfolio--NextJS-FullStack/README.md

 - Convert to a generic tabbed component
 - Pass data as props
-- Use in team pages, product showcases, etc.
+- Use in team pages, product showcases, or documentation sites

 ---